1. Home

 MAGNIFICENT MOSELLE & RHINE 10 Days | Frankfurt to FrankfurtMAGNIFICENT MOSELLE & RHINE 10 Days | Frankfurt to FrankfurtUniworld

-This Family Vacation Village is near the border of France, Germany and Luxembourg, and is a great central place for day trips in the area.
+This central location is near the border of France, Germany and Luxembourg, and is a great central place for day trips in the area.
 Kid friendly with a pool and activities, adult friendly with lovely views and good food.

 Mosel River Valley Map